maxbisesi/LearnOrDie_4/readme.txt

 () - Fix up confirm boxes with Custom dialogs or dailog library () - randomize study set
 () - Unstudy a set
+() - in Galley, indicate when a Set is being studied

 Utils
 ------